javiburn/javiburn/README.md

 ## Hello world, I'm Javier Sarabia! 👋🌎

-I always try to learn new things every day, that is the reason why I changed my life as a Creative Copywriter and became Software Engineer.
-As the field of Technology is constantly evolving, you need to always keep learning and adapting yourself to the latest innovations.
+I am a Software Engineer with background in Advertising & PR and I am currently finishing my studies at 42 Madrid.

-Here are some of the projects I have been developing so far, I hope you like them!
+Here are some of the projects I have been developing so far, using languages such as C, C++, Python and Go, I hope you like them!

 Also, you can take a look to my LinkedIn profile and connect with me if you are interested: